byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/sandbox-standalone.md

 byzer/byzer-sandbox:3.1.1-2.2.0-SNAPSHOT
 ```

-Run the Sandbox container of Spark 2.4.3 by using docker command:
+Run the Sandbox container of Spark 2.4.3 with the following docker command:

 ```shell
 docker run -d \